erikqtrs/PortfolioDataAnalysis/README.md

-# Data Analysisi Portfolio Projects
+# Data Analysis Portfolio Projects

 Hi, I´m Erik and I`m an Data Analyst and Back-end developer in training from Ecuador.